ortima/ts-for-drupal-core/README.md

-# TypeScript definitions for Drupal core
+# TypeScript definitions for Drupal core (forked)

-This project provides Drupal core TypeScript definitions for Drupal frontend developing.
+This project is a **fork** of the original Drupal core TypeScript definitions, modified by ortima.
+It provides Drupal core TypeScript definitions for frontend development in Drupal projects.

 ## Supporting Drupal core version